 The Salmon, then, offers profound juxtaposition.
 The Frank Church, at over 2,000,000 acres, is the largest contiguous wilderness in the lower 48.
 Yet all along the Main Fork, powerboats, grandfathered into the legislation, rifle the waters.
 The banks swing from steep, rugged canyon walls to open, pristine sandy beaches to functioning ranches, old homesteads and tourist attractions.
 The Main Fork of the Salmon feels at once remote and occupied.

-Today, we stopped at Buckskin Bill’s, a classic on this river, pulled over to float the confluence of the Middle Fork and the Main, and farther downstream, we eddied out at Rabbit Camp, home for the night.
+Today, we stopped at Buckskin Bill’s, a classic on this river, pulled over to float the confluence of the South Fork and the Main, and farther downstream, we eddied out at Rabbit Camp, home for the night.
 Rabbit Camp is a wide, white exposed stretch of sand snugged up against high cliff walls.

 I yearn for shade.
 Today was hot, low 90’s perhaps.
 Not terrible, true, but more sun than this northerner is adapted to.
 I know my task is to focus on writing, but in moments like this, the nagging heat distracts me.
 We’ve been in the sun all day and I’m wilting like a tomato plant too long without water.
 Writing.
 Right.
 Focus.
 Finish your paragraphs.
 My brain moves sluggishly.
 Then Nate suddenly hollers from the shore: “Who wants to play the Rock Game?!”